horeilly1101/deriv/README.md

 - Dependencies are handled with Maven.
 - All code was written in IntelliJ IDEA.
-- 100% of the lines of code in /expression are covered by unit tests.
+- +96% of the lines of code in expression are covered by unit tests.
 - Uses [JSON-Java](https://github.com/stleary/JSON-java) to create JSON objects.